piomin/openshift-quickstart/micro-springboot/readme.md

 Then expand `GET /persons/{id}` -> `Try it Out`.
 Type 1 as `id` param.
 Then click `Execute`.
 You should get a single result. \
 Finally expand `POST /persons` -> `Try it Out`.
 Type your data.
 Then click `Execute`. \
 Also, let's see endpoint `/v3/api-docs` in your browser.
 Choose `Raw Data`. \
-Then call the endpoint `GET \actuator\metrics` using web browser.
+Then call the endpoint `GET /actuator/metrics` using web browser.
 See HTTP traffic metrics. \
-Let's see the exact metrics by calling endpoint `GET \actuator\metrics\http.server.requests?tag=uri:/persons`.
+Let's see the exact metrics by calling endpoint `GET /actuator/metrics/http.server.requests?tag=uri:/persons`.

 ## Step 3: Debugging with `odo` client
 We are going to deploy `insurance-service`.
 First, got to the `micro-springboot/insurance-service` directory.